Dhallz/flutter_xstate/README.md

 # flutter_xstate

-A new Flutter package project.
+A profile managment package for Flutter.

 ## Getting Started